raoul2000/yii2-workflow/guide/concept-source.md

 # Workflow Source

-The *Workflow Source* is a Yii2 component dedicated to read the persistent representation of a workflow and provide on demand, its memory representation in terms of PHP objects.
+The *Workflow Source* is a Yii2 component dedicated to read the persistent representation of a workflow and provide on demand to the
+*SimpleWorkflowBehavior*, its memory representation in terms of PHP objects.

-The main Workflow Source component included in the *SimpleWorkflow* package is `raoul2000\workflow\source\php\WorkflowPhpSource`.
-It is designed to process workflow definition provided as regular PHP Arrays.
+The main Workflow Source component included in the *SimpleWorkflow* package is `raoul2000\workflow\source\file\WorkflowFileSource`.
+It is designed to process workflow definition provided as regular PHP Arrays and stored in a file.

 Note that it is possible that in the future, other workflow source component are provided like for instance a *WorkflowDbSource* that would read from a database.